Warsi786587/My_Project/README.md

-# Used Car Price Prediction & Budget Classification (India Market)
+# Used Car Price Prediction & Budget Classification

 **Accurate used car price prediction in India + Powerful tool for identifying budget-friendly cars (<10 lakh)**